Want to get more search engine traffic? Then choose the right keywords for your website.

 Low competition keywords

-In this article I wrote a guide to finding low competition keywords with high search volume.
+In this article, I wrote a guide to find low competition keywords with high search volume.

 Use Parent Topic for a topic cluster

-Many SEO experts recommend building a topic clutter or hub on your website.
+Many SEO experts recommend building a topic cluster or hub on your website.

 You start with a target keyword and build a bunch of pages all grouped together about the same subject.